Personal Independence Payment (PIP)

 Our Welfare and Rights Advisor is on hand if you need advice on your PIP claim, and may be able to provide a supporting letter.
 Our Advisor will work with you to identify the PIP descriptors likely to apply to you and will then write a letter on this basis if appropriate.
 If you would like some support, please contact our helpline on firstname.lastname@example.org or 0300 373 1000.

-Once the claimant questionnaire and supporting information has been received by the DWP, it is highly likely that you will be asked to attend a face-to-face consultation and assessment.
+Once the claimant questionnaire and supporting information has been received by the DWP, it is highly likely that you will be asked to attend either a telephone assessment or a face-to-face consultation and assessment.
 You will be provided with contact details to ask any questions you may have about the process and to rearrange the assessment day if you need to

 You are encouraged by the DWP to invite someone who can support you to the consultation, if possible.
 This could be a family member, friend, social worker or anyone you feel can provide support and assistance to you on the day.